Free U.S. Shipping On Orders $49+

 Concern - Broken Capillaries - Art of Skin Care

-If you’re seeing fine red lines or persistent flushing on your cheeks, nose, or chin, you may be experiencing broken capillaries — tiny, dilated blood vessels caused by inflammation, sun exposure, heat, barrier damage, or genetic sensitivity.
-As these vessels weaken or the skin thins with age, they become more visible and contribute to ongoing redness.
+If you’re seeing fine red lines or persistent flushing on the cheeks, nose, or chin, you may be experiencing broken capillaries (telangiectasias).
+These tiny, dilated blood vessels can become more visible due to inflammation, sun exposure, heat, barrier disruption, or genetic sensitivity.
+As skin thins with age, they often appear more pronounced and contribute to ongoing redness.

 Frequently Asked Questions